Graceful-star/Seans-Python3-Flask-Rest-Boilerplate/readme.md

 This CI/CD setup automates the testing and deployment of your Flask application, improving code quality and deployment efficiency.
 Regular monitoring of GitHub Actions logs and EC2 instance health is recommended to ensure smooth operation.

-For further customization or advanced use cases, refer to the official documentation for [GitHub Actions](https://docs.github.com/en/actions) and [AWS EC2](https://docs.aws.amazon.com/ec2/).